kvmuralikrishna1993/WhiteHorse/Readme.md

 Project White Horse.
 ====================

 The WHITE HORSE is a tool designed to encrypt small files like text files, images, audio files etc. using AES(Advanced Encryption Standard),a symmetric block algorithm.
-Further it uses Secure Hash Algorithms{SHA256} and bcrypt to generate the hash[digest]
+Further it uses Secure Hash Algorithms{SHA256} and bcrypt to generate the hash[digest] using password, which is used to encrypt the data.

 #OneWayEncrytion(SHA256 and bcrypt)

 #Caution : If key is Lost data will be Lost.

 It will encrypt the data by taking path and password as input.